apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 You may also cause a `Materializer` to shut down by explicitly calling @apidoc[shutdown()](stream.Materializer) {scala="#shutdown():Unit" java="#shutdown()"} on it, resulting in abruptly terminating all of the streams it has been running then.

 Sometimes, however, you may want to explicitly create a stream that will out-last the actor's life.
-For example, you are using an Pekko stream to push some large stream of data to an external service.
+For example, you are using a Pekko stream to push some large stream of data to an external service.
 You may want to eagerly stop the Actor since it has performed all of its duties already:

 Scala